ACCESS-NRI-Community/ACCESSHub/README.md

 The suggested workflow for a contribution on the ACCESS-Hive Docs is detailed below:
 1. **Clone the ACCESS-Hive Docs GitHub repo**

-    On [GitHub](https://github.com/ACCESS-NRI/access-hive.org.au), click on the **< > Code** button (top-right) and copy the SSH remote URL (starts with git@github.com).

-    Now, run the following command in your local terminal to clone the ACCESS-Hive GitHub repository:
+    To clone the [ACCESS-Hive Docs](https://github.com/ACCESS-NRI/access-hive.org.au) GitHub repo, run the following command in your local terminal:

     ```ruby
     $ git clone git@github.com:ACCESS-NRI/access-hive.org.au.git